ministryofjustice/opg-modernising-lpa-docs/src/adr/articles/0009-integration-ualpa.md

 We should continue to keep the domains separate where appropriate.

 Should a part of the Modernising service require access to the data stored within Use a LPA, then we should build an appropriate layer for this to be accessed and continue to ensure we only supply the data that is needed for the use case.

+If we identify data that exists within Use a LPA that is required by other services, we should decide whether to move this data elsewhere or to create an interface for other services to access it.

 ### Consequences